-Have you every taken any shortcuts on cooking.
+Have you ever taken any shortcuts in cooking.
 I did that the first time I made flan (creme caramel).
-It came back to bite me.
+It came back to bite me (pathetic pun intended).

 We all think we know what a good cook is supposed to do, and what they’re not supposed to do, but who doesn’t break the golden rules now and then?
 Here’s your chance to confess.
 I’ll boldly go where none of us have gone before by revealing my seven culinary sins.
 Not deadly, mind you – I haven’t killed anyone.
 Not yet, anyway.